Form Best Practices

 - In order to create an email form, you must change the template of the page you wish to create the form on.
 Form pages use different content types that are not present in the TXST Standard template.
 You will need to change the template to TXST Form.

 - A form should direct the submitter to a confirmation page once they hit submit.
-This is not a requirement, but a highly suggested best practice.
+This page should be created before you begin editing your form.